A Sum-Rules Analysis of Next-to-Leading-Order (NLO) QCD Perturbative Contributions to a $J^{PC}=0^{+-}$, $du\bar{d}\bar{u}$ Tetraquark Correlator: Introduction

 One possible picture for the structure of a four-quark state is that of a diquark-antidiquark bound state, \ie\ a tetraquark~\cite{Jaffe:1976ig,Jaffe:1976ih,Maiani:2004uc}.
 Tetraquarks with exotic quantum numbers that do not contain heavy quarks have been studied using QCD sum rules~\cite{Chen:2008qw,Chen:2008ne,Jiao:2009ra,Du:2012pn,Huang:2016rro,Fu:2018ngx}\footnote{They have also been studied with the MIT bag model~\cite{Aerts:1979hn} and a Coloumb gauge QCD Hamiltonian model~\cite{Cotanch:2006wv,General:2007bk}.}.
 QCD sum rules are transformed dispersion relations that relate hadron properties to QCD correlation functions of interpolating currents~\cite{Shifman:1978bx,Shifman:1978by,Reinders:1984sr,Bertlmann:1984ih,Narison:2002woh,Gubler:2018ctz}.
+Variants include Laplace, Gaussian, and finite-energy sum rules.
 In~\cite{Chen:2008qw}, an analysis of light-quark (\ie\ $u$ and $d$ quarks) and hidden-strange, isovector tetraquarks with $J^{PC}=1^{-+}$ yielded mass predictions of about 1.6~GeV for $qq\bar{q}\bar{q}$ states and 2.0~GeV for $qs\bar{q}\bar{s}$ states where $q$ represents $u$ or $d$.
-However, for many of the currents considered, the imaginary parts of corresponding correlators were negative in the squared-energy scale, $t$, range $1~\text{GeV}^2\lesssim t\lesssim 4~\text{GeV}^2$.
-For $t\gtrsim 4~\text{GeV}^2$, the imaginary parts were positive, but the hadron masses obtained were greater than 2.5~GeV.
-As such, these currents did not provide evidence for the existence of $1^{-+}$ tetraquarks under 2~GeV.
+However, for many of the currents considered, the QCD spectral functions (\ie\ imaginary parts) of corresponding correlators were negative (\ie\ unphysical) in the squared-energy scale, $t$, range $1~\text{GeV}^2\lesssim t\lesssim 4~\text{GeV}^2$.
+For $t\gtrsim 4~\text{GeV}^2$, the QCD spectral functions were positive (and hence physical), but the hadron masses obtained were greater than 2.5~GeV.
+As such, Ref.~\cite{Chen:2008qw} concluded that these currents did not provide evidence for the existence of $1^{-+}$ tetraquarks under 2~GeV.
 In~\cite{Chen:2008ne}, an analysis of light-quark and hidden-strange, isoscalar tetraquarks with $J^{PC}=1^{-+}$ yielded a $qs\bar{q}\bar{s}$ state mass prediction of 1.8~GeV--2.1~GeV.
-However, similar to what was seen in~\cite{Chen:2008qw}, many currents led to correlators with negative imaginary parts for $2~\text{GeV}^2\lesssim t\lesssim 4~\text{GeV}^2$.
-All of the $qq\bar{q}\bar{q}$ currents showed this behaviour, and, consequently, no mass predictions were obtained for $1^{-+}$, light-quark, isoscalar tetraquarks.
+However, similar to what was seen in~\cite{Chen:2008qw}, many currents led to correlators with negative QCD spectral functions for $2~\text{GeV}^2\lesssim t\lesssim 4~\text{GeV}^2$.
+All of the $qq\bar{q}\bar{q}$ currents showed this unphysical behaviour, and, consequently, in Ref.~\cite{Chen:2008ne}, no mass predictions were obtained for $1^{-+}$, light-quark, isoscalar tetraquarks.
 In~\cite{Jiao:2009ra}, light-quark and hidden-strange, isovector and isoscalar tetraquarks with $J^{PC}=0^{--}$ were studied using a set of scalar currents, but none of the sum-rules analyses stabilized.
 In~\cite{Huang:2016rro}, $0^{--}$, light-quark tetraquark states were studied using a set of vector currents which yielded isospin-degenerate mass predictions of $(1.66 \pm 0.14)$~GeV.
 In~\cite{Du:2012pn}, light-quark tetraquarks (as well as hidden-charm and hidden-bottom tetraquarks) with $J^{PC}=0^{+-}$ were studied using scalar currents (that contained covariant derivative operators).
 For the $qq\bar{q}\bar{q}$ states, no sum-rules analyses were successful.
 In~\cite{Fu:2018ngx}, light-quark and hidden-strange tetraquarks with $J^{PC}=0^{+-}$ were studied using a set of vector currents.
-For $qq\bar{q}\bar{q}$ tetraquarks, a mass of $(1.34\pm0.09)$~GeV was reported, and, for $qs\bar{q}\bar{s}$ tetraquarks, a mass of $(1.54\pm0.12)$~GeV was reported.
+For $qq\bar{q}\bar{q}$ tetraquarks, a mass of $(1.43\pm0.09)$~GeV was reported, and, for $qs\bar{q}\bar{s}$ tetraquarks, a mass of $(1.54\pm0.12)$~GeV was reported.